hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/distort/corner_pin.rst

 =======

 Image
    Standard image output.
-(The image after distorting).
+(The image after distorting.)
 Plane
    A black-and-white alpha mask of the plane.